sebnitu/vrembem/packages/utility/README.md

 - `padding`: Adds padding on all sides.
 - `padding-[size]`: Adds padding on all sides with a specific size key.
 - `padding-[direction]-[size]`: Adds padding on a specific size and with size key.
-- `padding-hori-[size]`: Adds left and right padding with a specific size key.
+- `padding-x-[size]`: Adds left and right padding with a specific size key.
-- `padding-vert-[size]`: Adds top and bottom padding with a specific size key.
+- `padding-y-[size]`: Adds top and bottom padding with a specific size key.

 ### `span`